 It was Nellie’s next mating, however, that was to prove one of the greatest blessings in Australian bloodstock breeding.
 Trenton was then standing a season at Hobartville, and in an inspired hour, George Lee decided to send his prize broodmare to the great son of Musket.
 The desirable result was Etra Weenie, whom Lee leased to Herbert Power for racing and she proved the best filly of her year, a brilliant winner of the Maribyrnong Plate at two, and the Oaks at three.
 At stud, Etra Weenie proved a veritable fountainhead in supplying an almost endless flow of high-class racehorses.
 She produced eight colts and fillies to six different stallions that either won major races on the Australasian Turf or at least got sons and daughters that did, and some – such as Diffidence, Merriwee and Wigelmar – managed to do both.

-Just sit back and marvel at Etra Weenie’s extraordinary influence down the ages as we trace the course of future Derbies though the pages of this chronicle.
+Just sit back and marvel at Etra Weenie’s extraordinary influence down the ages as we trace the course of future Derbies through the pages of this chronicle.
 Subsequently, Mr W. R. Wilson purchased Trenton for St Albans and took him to Victoria, and George Lee had to cast about for another match for Nellie.
 Who can say just what evil influence induced him to patronise Trident for four successive seasons?
 However great Trident was as a racehorse, he was an absolute disgrace as a stallion.
 It was a mesalliance that cost Lee dearly.
 Not one of the three fillies that resulted from the matings viz.
 Athata, Lady Helena nor Kangulandai ever achieved anything on or off the racecourse, and the same was true of the only colt, Currawang.
 By the time George Lee came to recognise his mistake, four seasons had been wasted, and it was too late; he transferred Nellie back to Trenton for one last tryst in the year before she died, but it was to no avail.

 George Lee did eventually succeed in breeding another winner of the Derby although it never came until 1913 in the shape of Beragoon – fully thirty-four years after Nellie’s triumph.
 What was entirely fitting, though, was that when it finally happened, it was with a great-grandson of the famous filly.
 Alas, George Lee didn’t live to see the victory; he had died twenty-one months earlier in January 1912 at the age of seventy-seven, the grand old man of New South Wales bloodstock breeders.
 Curiously enough, George, like his brother Edward in 1888, died while still serving on the committee of the Australian Jockey Club.
-For all of the useful committee work the two brothers did during some critical years in the development of both the club and the Randwick track, today they are remembered most of all for the deeds, both on and off the racecourse, of just one, quite remarkable filly.
+For all of the useful committee work the two brothers did during some critical years in the development of both the club and the Randwick track, today they are remembered most of all for the deeds, both on and off the racecourse, of just one, very quite remarkable filly.